n1ru4l/envelop/packages/plugins/generic-auth/README.md

 #### Option #1 - `protect-all`

 This mode offers complete protection for the entire API.
 It protects your entire GraphQL schema by validating the user before executing the request.
+You can optionally skip auth validation for specific GraphQL fields by using the `@skipAuth` directive.

 To setup this mode, use the following config: